khansaAmrouni/openstack-yoga-install/README.md

-this project have scripts of openstack installating wit yoga version
+this project have scripts of openstack installating with yoga version